hayden-donnelly/programming-problems/pretty_average_primes/README.md

 # Pretty Average Primes
+Problem is from the Canadian Computing Competition's online grader.\
+Time limit: 1 seconds.\

 ## Problem Description
 For various given positive integers N > 3, find two primes, A and B such that N is the average (mean)